Golf in the Footsteps of Legends

 The Most Historic 177 Yards of Golf In AmericaKingsmill Resort,

-On the colorful scorecard, hole 17 at Kingsmill Resort’s River Golf Course reads like thousands of other golf holes around the world: 177 yard Par 3.
+On the golf scorecard, hole 17 at Kingsmill Resort’s River Course reads like thousands of other golf holes in America: 177 Yard Par 3.
 And that’s a shame.
 It should read: “You are about to play the most historic 177 yards of golf in America.
 Take it all in.
 Don’t rush.
 Look around and imagine how this very land played a role in American history starting in 1607.”